Pre Cast Concrete Trench Drains

 - Be mindful of the fact that the depth of your system can cause obstruction to the buried utilities including the piping.

 - Place your outlets in a way that minimizes the piping.
 However, the distance between the outlets should not be greater than the standard run length.
 Use sidewall extensions or neutral channels if this happens by any chance.

-Our Filcoten line is a leader in heavy duty trench drains and comes complete with fiber reinforced concrete channels.
+Our 200 series is a leader in heavy duty trench drains and comes complete with fiber reinforced concrete channels.
 Fork lift rated and made in 5", 8" and 12" widths it can achieve depths and flow rates for most commercial and industrial applications.
 The channels can be configured with or without sloped and have a number of different grate styles to choose from.